• Skip to primary navigation

 Many shoemakers in Indonesia specialize in rare, old world, highly coveted and extremely laborious methods of constructing boots.

-You can get handwelts, which isarevastly more difficult and labor intensive than Goodyear welts.
-You can also get Norwegian welts, a really old fashioned way of practically waterproofing boots that was used by explorers in the 19th century.
+You can get handwelts, which are vastly more difficult and labor-intensive than Goodyear welts.
+You can also get Norwegian welts, a really old-fashioned way of practically waterproofing boots that explorers used in the 19th century.
 Practically no one makes them anymore, but you can find them in Indonesia.
-Some of these boots make you think of mosquitos preserved in amber from tougher times, and Indonesia’s a great place to find boots that require a ton of skill that isn’t taught in most places anymore.
+Some of these boots make you think of mosquitoes preserved in amber from tougher times, and Indonesia’s a great place to find boots that require a ton of skill that isn’t taught in most places anymore.

 [Related: Handwelt vs Goodyear welt – Which Is Better?]